caocscar/sql-intermediate/README.md

 ```

 ## CTE (Common Table Expression)
 The `WITH` clause allows you separate your subqueries to make your code more modular and easier to read.
 It is also known as a **Common Table Expression (CTE)** or subquery factoring.
+It is a temporary result set that you can reference within another SELECT, INSERT, UPDATE, or DELETE statement

 ```SQL
 WITH cte AS (